 Refinancing may be a priority for homeowners with disadvantageous loan terms or who owe more on their home than it is worth.
 But these situations can make it difficult to qualify for refinancing.
 Your first step should be to consult with your mortgage company about whether arrangements can be made to structure a different financing package for your home.

-If you do have equity in your home, you have more flexibility.
+If you do have higher costs of equity release in your home, you have more flexibility.
 In cases where the amount you owe on the mortgage is significantly less than the value of the home, it’s possible to structure a payment that may be dramatically lower than your current monthly mortgage expense.
+It’s a good idea to use an equity release calculator to compute for the amount of equity you can get.
 If the amount of equity is not much different than the current value, the payment will be closer to what you already have, but would likely be an improvement due to the recent decline in interest rates.

 2. Why do you want to refinance?